Piers Morgan Goes On Sexist Twitter Rant Against Emily Ratajkowski

 So long as she desisted from 'feminist' naked bird-flipping selfies. https://t.co/UvxUkhG6hK

-And then he tried to minimize his original comments.
+And then he tried to minimise his original comments.
 (He was concerned for her well-being, obviously.)

 In an unexpected turn, Morgan brought Serena Williams into the mix — but only to pit her against Ratajkowski.
 (Evidently, he feels comfortable with Williams' particular expression of feminism.)